San Diego is a thriving hub for businesses, and the economy in this city is booming. As more and more companies flock to San Diego’s business...

 As an IT business, you should also strive to become a recognizable brand with a story, core values, and a mission.
 The trouble is that customer trust in businesses is fading fast, which is why a likable brand is not enough.
 To amplify your brand message, consider the following tips:

-PR Strategy – Stay on top of your PR strategy, using press releases and fresh content to keep your brand top of client’s mind.
+PR Strategy: Stay on top of your PR strategy, using press releases and fresh content to keep your brand top of the client’s mind.

 We have said before, we aren’t afraid to say it again: content is king!
 But why?
 Here are some benefits of content marketing that IT businesses should take full advantage of: